ElijahSiaw/es_portfolio/README.md

 * run the application
-  `#the application will be available at port 5000` visit [http://localhost:5000](http://localhost:5000) from any browser
+  `#the application will be available at port 5000` visit [http://localhost:5000](http://localhost:5000) from any browser See the terminal or console for your login credentials

 ## See it in action
 [portfolio.essolution.dev](https://portfolio.essolution.dev)